alphagov/content-store/doc/content_item_fields.md

 ISO 8601 formatted timestamp.
 Present in all contexts.

-This is the time at which the content was last publicly visibly updated.
-This can be used for sorting by update date, but will not be changed for minor updates.
+This is the update date that should be surfaced to the user.
+This is used for sorting documents by update date.
+It should change when there is a major update and should not change for a minor update.

 ## `details`